agude/UMN-PhD-Thesis-Template/README.md

 ### Build Locally

-To build the thesis locally, on Ubuntu 18.04, you will need to install:
+To build the thesis locally, on Ubuntu, you will need to install:

 ```bash
 # Install the required packages